Hod she'b Malkhut

 Switch on one little light and a dangerous place becomes a home.
 With every light you add, you become wealthier and more blessed.

 Everything in existence had and still has one single directive – to manifest.
 This has come under many terms, like reproduce, grow, spawn, etc. Every living thing, by the same token, is a manifestation that has its own directive, that will be expressed when the manifestation is ready, to “live”.
-Which is essentially the awakening of the ability to perceive certain sensations.
+Which is essentially the awakening of the ability to respond to certain conditions or sensations.